Brand new boutique hotel set on the shores of Con Son island in Vietnam

 Poulo Condor has 36 suites and villas within 10 hectares of tropical gardens.
 It has 16 Junior Suites, 10 Colonial Suites, 6 Indochina Pool Villas and 4 Poulo Condor 2 Bedroom Villas.

-The Junior Suites measure 73 sqm and have King size beds, high ceilings, colorful tiled floors, private terraces with garden views.
+The Junior Suites measure 73 sqm and have King size beds, high ceilings, colourful tiled floors, private terraces with garden views.
 The bathroom has a separate bath and shower and two vanity units.

 The Indochina Pool Villas are located next to the resort's natural spring.
 They measure 162 sqm and boast their own private garden, large terraces with an outdoor dining area and daybeds, private pool and a spacious interior living area.